 As human beings, we long for beauty.
 To do so is in our DNA.

-Imagine with me for a moment:
+Imagine with me for a moment the beauty of creation that captures you:

-This unpredictability is a distinctive of beauty on the earth.
-Beauty insists on remaining free, fleeting, and untamed.
 It disappoints because beauty never intends to lure us to itself as an end.

 My dad, he stopped the car.
 He drank in grand sky with me.
 Together we shouted, “Whoa!” and “Wow!” unbidden.
 Together we sat silently in wonder.